mramshaw/Cloud_Django/README.md

 ![Pod_2_Question_2](images/Pod_2_Question_2.png)

-Now, we want to access our Kubernetes pods through a `service`.
-But first we will need to open up `gunicorn` with a `gunicorn.conf` file.
-By default, `gunicorn` runs locally and will only accept local connections.
-We will set it to run in __promiscuous mode__ (which is a terrible practice, we should really run it behind a front-end, but we can fix this later).

-We will also open up our Django settings to allow '192.168.99.100' (minikube traffic) as well.
-Change the line `ALLOWED_HOSTS = []` in `polls/settings.py` as follows:

-    ALLOWED_HOSTS = ['192.168.99.100']

-Now we can access our Kubernetes service (this will pop open a browser):
+Now we can try to access our Kubernetes pods through a Kubernetes service (this will pop open a browser):

     $ minikube service polls